RubenPants/RobotSimulator2D/README.md

 ## TODO

-* Bug in stagnation determination! (only looks at elite specie determination ftm?)
-* Architecture on ubuntu
 * Test effects of 10 fps vs 20 (possible to train on 10 with no difference when evaluated on 20?)
-* Merge species_config and reproduction_config

 * Research: How properly identify disjoint nodes (see NEAT paper!) --> disjoint determined based on connections?
 * Improve performance by having the choice not to evaluate parents (distance-only, fixed task)
 * Crossover (GRU) tinkers with other genomes! --> Test if this isn't also the case for mutation @full_weight_ih